VentuzTechnology/Ventuz.Extension.prerelease/README.md

 # Folder to search for Ventuz Extensions (VX)
 ;VX_MANUAL_CODE_LOCATION=%HOMEDRIVE%%HOMEPATH%\Documents\%VENTUZVER%\Vx
 ```
-and redirect `VX_MANUAL_CODE_LOCATION` to another folder on your system. (you have uncomment the line by removing the semi-colon prefix).
-This is higly recommened for Vx-Developers, because you can point the Vx folder to your code folders and make sure to have the correct access right at this location.
+and redirect `VX_MANUAL_CODE_LOCATION` to another folder on your system. (you have to uncomment the line by removing the semi-colon prefix).
+This is highly recommened for Vx-Developers, because you can point the Vx folder to your code folders and make sure to have the correct access right at this location.
 Final installations can either use the default path or redirect to a special location for easier management.

 * Each individual Vx code (or assembly) must reside in its own subfolder, ideally named the same as the actual assembly.
 * The Vx assembly itself must end with the file extension `.vx.dll` to be recognized by Ventuz.
-* only the first found assembly that matches this naming pattern within a folder will be loaded.
+* Only the first found assembly that matches this naming pattern within a folder will be loaded.
 So make sure that there are not several files with this extension in one subfolder.

 Example:
 ```
 MyFirstVxCode\MyFirstVxCode.vx.dll
 ```

 Other files needed by the Vx code should also be located in this folder.
-Diese Struktur gilt als Vorbereitung zu der NuGet-Integration (see [Roadmap](#roadmap)).
+This structure is considered as a preparation to the NuGet integration (see [Roadmap](#roadmap)).
 Dependencies to other assembliess are currently not managed by Ventuz.
 NuGet will take care of this later.

 Now, if a Vx code is needed on another system, simply copy the entire folder into the Vx directory of the target system.
 Done.

-## Architechture
+## Architecture

 Vx code is based on the definition of classes, types and attributes.
 Ventuz will analyze all type definitions when loading a Vx assembly and provide them accordingly.
 Types that contain errors will not be loaded!